Wyjessie/Airsng/README.md

 ## The Problem & Motivation

-International students at NTU (Singapore) often face high costs and logistical hurdles when clearing dorms during vacations.
+International students at NTU like my friends and I often face high costs and logistical hurdles when clearing dorms during vacations.
 Commercial storage is built for bulk, not for a student with one or two suitcases.

 Airsng provides a cheaper alternative to commercial warehouses, at the same time enabling nearby residents to generate micro-revenue.